Dmitrijai/Vibegram-download-apk/README.md

 💬 If you find any bugs or want to suggest additions, please contact technical support.
 You can find the link to the support chat in the Vibegram settings under the "Additional" section.

 > 🧠 The Vibegram messenger was built using Gemini 3.1 Pro in Google AI Studio.
+It seems to work everywhere without a VPN!
 >
 > ⚙️ It is integrated with the following services: `Google Console`, `Render`, `Cloudinary`, `Supabase`, `Hugging Face`, `Cron-job.org`, and `Firebase`.